aztfmod/landingzone_data_analytics/README.md

-# Cloud Adoption Framework for Azure - Landing zones on Terraform - Azure Kubernetes Services
+# Cloud Adoption Framework for Azure - Landing zones on Terraform - Data Analytics Platform

 Microsoft Cloud Adoption Framework for Azure provides you with guidance and best practices to adopt Azure.